Introduction: How to Build a Cardboard Combination Padlock

 There's not much to this step.

-1) Cut out four washers, 1/4 inch by 1/4 inch each.
+1) Cut out four washers, 1 and 1/4 inch by 1 and 1/4 inch each.
 Again, scrap is good for this.

 3) Poke holes in the short supports that are 1/4 inch down from the top and are centered in the support.